 - 1. Complete General Admission Requirements for Coahoma Community College. - 2.
 Completed CCC Practical Nursing application printed from www.coahomacc.edu -Click on Health Sciences then Practical Nursing. - 3.
-Documentation of an ACT.
-ACT requires a minimum composite of 17 with a 14 in both reading and math. - 4.
+Have a minimum composite ACT score of 17 with a 14 in both reading and math. - 4.
 Two letters of recommendation. - 5.
 Complete a pre-entrance exam. - 6.
-Must have a minimum 2.0 cumulative grade point average for college courses taken. - Any courses taken after acceptance into the Practical Nursing Program will be calculated into the cumulative GPA.
+Must have a minimum 2.0 cumulative grade point average for college courses taken. - \Any courses taken after acceptance into the Practical Nursing Program will be calculated into the cumulative GPA.
 If your GPA falls below a 2.0, your acceptance for admission will be withdrawn. - 7.
 Signed nursing program performance standards for admission and progression. - 8.
 Signed drug policy understanding. - 9.
-Once accepted into the program, the following documents are required to be submitted to Health Sciences: - Physical examination according to specified form included in the acceptance letter. - Evidence of (2) MMRs - Varicella (chickenpox) immunization completed or started or varicella (chick-pox) blood titer.
-Declaration of having varicella (chickpox) will not be accepted. - Hepatitis B (3) vaccinations, or hepatitis titer (positive laboratory result), or declination of Hepatitis B (PN form must be used to decline Hepatitis). - Current adult tetanus shot within 10 years. - Two-step TB skin test.
+Once accepted into the program, the following documents are required to be submitted to Health Sciences: - Physical examination according to the specified form included in the acceptance letter. - Evidence of (2) MMRs - Varicella (chickenpox) immunization completed or started or varicella (chickenpox) blood titer.
+Declaration of having varicella (chicken pox) will not be accepted. - Hepatitis B (3) vaccinations, or hepatitis titer (positive laboratory result), or declination of Hepatitis B (Practical Nursing Declination form must be used to decline Hepatitis vaccine). - Current adult tetanus shot within 10 years. - Two-step TB skin test.
 (Step 1: The student will receive a TB skin test, and it will be read.
-Step 2: As directed by the clinic, the student will return to receive another TB skin test, and it will be read). - CPR certification from American Heart Association for health care providers which is current for two years.
-This must be maintained until graduation. - Copy of picture ID. - Criminal background check will be scheduled by Health Sciences. - Drug screen will be scheduled by Health Sciences. - An influenza vaccination will be required in the fall prior to clinical.
+Step 2: As directed by the clinic, the student will return to receive another

+TB skin test, and it will be read).

+- CPR certification from American Heart Association for healthcare providers which is current for two years.
+This must be maintained until graduation. - Copy of picture ID. - Criminal background check will be scheduled by the Health Sciences Division. - Drug screening will be scheduled by the Health Science Division. - An influenza vaccination will be required in the fall prior to clinical.